 - the contribution of re-assembled networks to the resilience of ecosystem processes against perturbation.

 Across all subprojects and taxa, we aim to distinguish functional traits to disentangle mechanisms underlying the roles of species in the resistance and reassembly of interactions.
 Response traits represent species-specific properties that predict a species’ response to the environment, e.g. the probability of occurrence or activity under certain conditions.
 Interaction traits predict a species’ probability to interact with specific resources or partners, or their vulnerability to natural enemies.
-Hence, an important challenge in the context of this project will be to define and quantify response traits to explain each species’ resistance to perturbation or its success in plantations and pastures, or its reassembly during forest recovery, and to investigate rules for interaction traits in predicting network structure and dynamics.
+Hence, an important challenge in the context of this project is to define and quantify response traits to explain each species’ resistance to perturbation or its success in plantations and pastures, or its reassembly during forest recovery, and to investigate rules for interaction traits in predicting network structure and dynamics.